Mobile phone throwing: History

 Mobile Phone Throwing became a hit when first arranged in year 2000 in Savonlinna, Finland.
-Organizer was a translation and interpretation company Fennolingua.
+Its organizer was the translation and interpretation company Fennolingua.
 Its multi-national personnel and many athletics threw away their frustrations along with the mobile phones.
 Local recycling centers were a partner and they collected all the toxic waste.

 The Mobile Phone Throwing World Championships has been arranged every year since the year 2000 in Savonlinna in late August.
 All the international interest on the Championships has now led to official national championships all over Europe.
 The first national championships were organized in Trondheim, Norway in June 2004.
 The first prize was a trip to the World Championships to Savonlinna, Finland.
 In February 2005 there were the first winter championships in Stoos, Switzerland.
 The winners from both Original and Freestyle categories won trips to the World Championships to Savonlinna.
 The first German championships were arranged in June 2005 in Northern Germany.
 People could also buy a new mobile phone at the Championships.
 The winner gets a new mobile phone.
 Throwers and international media were immediately very interested and every year the Championships gathered a wide range of nationalities to Savonlinna to throw the cell phones.

 Lawrence University has hosted a Rotary Phone Throw in 2005, 2006, and 2007.
 This competition has similar rules to the mobile phone throw, yet uses rotary phones.